 Parents moving into the area may contact School Transport Office at SBC Headquarters if transport arrangements have to be made for their children.
 New S1 pupils receive their bus passes by post during the summer holiday.

-Any pupil who loses his/her bus pass should contact Mrs Malcolm in Reprographics to arrange for a temporary bus pass and a replacement.
-The charge for a replacement pass is currently £5.
+Any pupil who loses his/her bus pass should contact Mrs Malcolm in Reprographics to arrange for a temporary bus pass.